colleenRooney/NB_Fall_Final/README.md

 **Authors** Jeff, Matt G, Colleen, Jason, Mike, Aark, Jordan

-Simple map, user enters a starting location and a destination and directions and cost of travel is returned
+Simple map, user enters a starting location and a destination.
+Directions and cost of travel are returned

 ## Running Program:
 **In directory:**